 On a somewhat related note, if you want to ever get relatively cheap blood and urine tests without the hassle of visiting a doctor and then going to a lab, I recommend franchises such as Any Lab Test Now, LabCorp and Direct Labs in the US.
 A doctor might refuse to let you get a blood test that you want to get based on your own research, but these franchises will let you pick from hundreds of tests on their "menu" at will.
 Sometimes, your medical problem can be so esoteric, that most general physician type doctors will not know anything about the problem while you will know a lot more in this internet age.
 My own new doctor said that she read my site in detail in order to better understand the subject of localized hyperhidrosis after our first appointment!

 This was the first prescription drug that I ever had to purchase from a brick and mortar store in America, and I was surprised that I only got ten tablets for the first round.
 Once those were over, I could get two additional refills via further prescriptions from my doctor if I wanted.
 My health insurance covered a large part of the cost of the ten tablets.
-If you pay out of pocket, it will cost $5 or so a pill.
-This will add up, since the instructions on the case advise taking 2-3 tablets every day.
+If you pay out of pocket, it will cost $5 or so per pill, which is totally ridiculous.
+Costs will add up fast, since the instructions on the case advise taking 2-3 tablets every day.
 The tablets that I got from a Target pharmacy were generic glycopyrrolate 2mg each, made by Dr. Reddy's in India.

-I took 1 pill a day for three days in November 2009.
+I took one pill a day for three days in November 2009.
 The recommended dosage was 2-3 pills a day, but I had read about people having success with just one pill a day when using this 2mg version of Robinul.
 I did not see any results and my feet sweating remained the same.
-Thereafter, in January 2010, I started using the Idromed iontophoresis device, then received Botox shots in my feet in April 2010, and could finally revisit the remaining Robinul Forte tablets only in November 2010 (see next section) when the effects from Botox were wearing off.
+Thereafter, in January 2010, I started using the Idromed iontophoresis device.
+Then, in April 2010, I received Botox injections in my feet for excessive sweating.
+So I could finally revisit the remaining Robinul Forte tablets only in November 2010 (see next section) when the effects from Botox were wearing off.

 To be honest, I was not very keen on taking these pills from the get go, since even if my feet sweating stopped, I was sure I would not take the pills every day for years on end till a simple side effect free cure came out.
 If I had hand sweating problems too, I might have considering taking the pills every day, but my hand sweating was cured by ETS surgery in 1998.
 Nevertheless, I asked my doctor to give me the prescription in order to see what Robinul was all about, and also to remove some skepticism I had regarding a few people claiming amazing results from this product on the forums on this site and on the patient reviews page (link at bottom of this page).